1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsRural EMS Training Grant (SAMHSA-funded) is sponsored by Substance Abuse and Mental Health Services Administration (SAMHSA) via North Arkansas Regional Medical Center (NARMC).
-This grant aims to support the recruitment and training of Emergency Medical Services (EMS) personnel with a focus on addressing substance use disorders and co-occurring disorders.
+This opportunity supports mission-aligned projects and measurable outcomes.

 Get alerted about grants like this